Using signage to propel your visual merchandising strategy

 By Jeffrey Hastings

-Customer experience is all the rage these days.
-It’s what every business—from banking to retail to healthcare—is worried about.
-With competition and technological advances bringing products to consumers faster than ever, the customer experience is paramount.
+With competition and technological advances bringing products to consumers faster than ever, the in-store customer experience is paramount.
 But before your retail store can begin to provide an over-the-top customer experience, you need to get those customers in the door.
 That’s where visual merchandising steps in to help.

 Signage and window displays are an important part of a strong visual merchandising strategy.
 Here are five best practices to ensure that your signs and window displays work to attract shoppers and reinforce your brand’s unique personality.

-That’s why it’s so important to frequently change your signage.
-This will keep shoppers’ interest and stay relevant with changing seasons, holidays, and promotions.
+That’s why it’s important to change your signage frequently.
+This will keep shoppers’ interest and enable relevancy with changing seasons, holidays, and promotions.

 Placement is just as important as design and language.
 As Paco Underhill wrote in Why We Buy: The Science of Shopping, “Putting a sign that requires 12 seconds to read in a place where customers spend four seconds is just slightly more effective than putting it in your garage.”
 If you are placing a sign in an elevator, for instance, you have your audiences’ attention for much longer than you do when you place a sign in your storefront.